H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 The test harness feeds directly into the improvement cycle documented in §40-B through §40-I below.

+> ★★★★ **Preflight gate reconciliation note (R40-2):** The gate progression is:
+> 24 PASS (March 28 baseline) → 30 PASS (April 1, gates 25–30 closed per
+> Ch.
+41/42) → **22 PASS / 0 FAIL / 1 WARN** (April 3 Ch.
+33 seal —
+> authoritative).
+Cross-reference Ch.
+33 §33.6.
+Step 2 below reflects the
+> Ch.
+33 sealed count.

 **The process:**

 1. Run `bash scripts/VERIFYANDTEST.sh` after any code change or container restart.
-2. Run `bash scripts/preflight_gate.sh` — must show **24 PASS 0 FAIL**
+2. Run `bash scripts/preflight_gate.sh` — must show **22 PASS / 0 FAIL / 1 WARN**
-   (★ future target: 28 PASS 0 FAIL once checks 25–28 are implemented).
+   (Ch.
+33 April 3 sealed baseline — Ch.
+33 §33.6 authoritative;
+   1 WARN = `jarvis-web-research` port 8090 binding — see §40.9).
-3. Run canonical smoke tests (§40.4) to confirm ★ 96-container stack, 21/22 LLMs,
+3. Run canonical smoke tests (§40.4) to confirm ★★★★ 105-container stack,
-   three PostgreSQL databases, and 6-layer `UltimateResponse`.
+   21/22 LLMs, three PostgreSQL databases, and 6-layer `UltimateResponse`.
 4. Run the March 21, 2026 regression baseline test (§40.5) — gate for every
    future session.
 5. Run GBIM temporal decay tests (§40.7) to confirm Phase 5 is active and ★ `confidence_decay` metadata is present on `msjarvis:5433`.
-6. Run the auth boundary regression check (§40.4.12) after any Caddy or auth service change.
+6. Run the auth boundary regression check (§40.4.12) after any Caddy or auth service change — ★★★★ OI-36-A CLOSED April 1; HTTP 401 confirmed.
 7. Run the consciousness pipeline health suite (§40.4.13) after any sprint touching WOAH, Chroma, the bridge, RAG server, or unified gateway.
 8. ★ Run the `jarvis-memory:8056` durable audit check (§40.4.13) after any BBB
    or governance sprint.
 9. ★ Run the cron and watchdog verification (§40.4.14) after any cron or watchdog change.
-10. ★ Run the OTEL collector smoke check (§40.4.13) after any observability change.
+10. ★★★★ Run the OTEL collector smoke check (§40.4.13) after any observability change — confirm compose-managed and `unless-stopped`.
+11. ⚠️ After every container restart, run
+    `docker inspect jarvis-web-research --format '{{.NetworkSettings.Ports}}'`
+    to confirm `127.0.0.1:8090` binding (sole open WARN in Ch.
+33 sealed gate).
-11. Log any failures with timestamp, error message, and container name.
+12. Log any failures with timestamp, error message, and container name.
-12. Diagnose using `docker logs <container>` and the port map in §40.2.
+13. Diagnose using `docker logs <container>` and the port map in §40.2.
-13. Fix using the remediation patterns documented in §40-B through §40-I.
+14. Fix using the remediation patterns documented in §40-B through §40-I.
-14. Re-run smoke tests to confirm fix.
+15. Re-run smoke tests to confirm fix.
-15. Update this chapter with a new remediation entry if a new class of defect was found.
+16. Update this chapter with a new remediation entry if a new class of defect was found.
-16. Update the port map (§40.2) and smoke tests if new services are added.
+17. Update the port map (§40.2) and smoke tests if new services are added.
-17. Commit all session outcomes to the session contract in `msjarvis-public-docs/docs/contract/`.
+18. Commit all session outcomes to the session contract in `msjarvis-public-docs/docs/contract/`.

 ***